 If you meet the eligibility criteria for one Rhodes constituency, you should apply there.
 The eligibility criteria are listed in each constituency’s Information for Candidates document, which can be found on the ‘How to apply’ webpage.

 Multi-jurisdictional: “I meet the eligibility criteria for more than one Rhodes constituency”

-If you meet the eligibility criteria (as listed in the Information for Candidates document) for more than one Rhodes constituency, you must apply only to one.
+If you meet the eligibility criteria (as listed in the Information for Candidates document on the ‘How to apply’ webpage) for more than one Rhodes constituency, you must apply only to one.
 You should choose the constituency with which you feel you have the strongest connection.